MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/asset-leasing/asset-leasing-quick-start.md

 The **payment frequency** indicates whether the payment is monthly, quarterly, semiannually, or annually.
 The end date is calculated automatically based on the start date and the number of periods entered.

-**Payment schedule** represents the calculated present value, based on the length of time covered by the lease payments, the amount of the payments, the compounding periods and the annuity type.
+**Payment schedule** represents the calculated present value, based on the length of time covered by the lease payments, the amount of the payments, the compounding periods, and the annuity type.

 **Periods** represent the lease periods that reflect the compounding internal and annuity type.
 The compounding interval determines how periods will be divided.
 You can set the following compounding intervals: